drj11/sixtyforth/sixtyforth.md

 Stacks grow upwards (TOS at numerically higher address).
 Stacks are empty (so word at TOS has address REG-8).

-RBP stack
+- RBP stack
-RBX codepointer
+- RBX codepointer
-R12 continuation stack
+- R12 continuation stack
-RDX for THIS
+- RDX for THIS

+Some of the other registers have common uses
+- RAX common workspace register
+- RCX common workspace register
+- RDX most words don't require THIS, so available as workspace, especially multiplication and division where this has an architectural use
+- RSI used by CMOVE
+- RDI used by CMOVE and FILL
+- R8 R9 used by D+ and MATCHASM
+- R13 R14 used by MATCHASM

+SYSCALL uses: RDI RSI RDX R10 R8 R9  RAX (syscall number), returns in RAX RCX

 ## Callable code